 2. Ramification on the Device Size and Speed

-While not directly related to the PCIe bus and slot on the motherboard, the version of the PCIe can have a direct impact on the expansion cards.
+While not directly related to the PCIe bus and slot on the motherboard, the PCIe version can directly impact the expansion cards.

-For instance, a PCIe V3.0 M.2 NVMe SSD Expansion Card take up x4 PCIe lanes.
-However, it can only occupy older gen SSDs like the Samsung 970 Evo which has a read speed of 3.5 GB/s.
+For instance, a PCIe V3.0 M.2 NVMe SSD Expansion Card takes up x4 PCIe lanes.
+However, it can only occupy older gen SSDs like the Samsung 970 Evo, which has a read speed of 3.5 GB/s.

-On a PCIe V4.0, the NVMe SSD Expansion card can be installed with newer gen SSD like the Samsung 980 Pro which can reach speeds of 7.0 GB/s (double the speed of the previous gen SSD).
+On a PCIe V4.0, the NVMe SSD Expansion card can be installed with a newer-gen SSD like the Samsung 980 Pro, which can reach 7.0 GB/s (double the speed of the previous-gen SSD).

 In addition to speed, the size and the lanes a device occupies also can change with each consecutive generation.
-For instance, an expansion card that is designed to use EIGHT V2.0 PCIe lanes, would perform the same on a slot with FOUR V3.0 PCIe lanes if it were to be redesigned with an V3.0 x4 connector.
+For instance, an expansion card designed to use EIGHT V2.0 PCIe lanes would perform the same on a slot with FOUR V3.0 PCIe lanes if it were to be redesigned with a V3.0 x4 connector.

 3. Encoding – For the Advanced Users

-How the data is encoded has a great impact on the overall bandwidth of any device including that of the PCIe protocol.
+How the data is encoded dramatically impacts the overall bandwidth of any device, including that of the PCIe protocol.

 PCIe 2.0 makes use of an 8b/10b encoding system.
-What this means is that for every 10 bits that are transmitted from source to destination, 8 bits are the data and the remaining 2 bits (20% of the total transmission) are considered overhead.
-This not very efficient.
+For every 10 bits transmitted from source to destination, 8 bits are the data, and the remaining 2 bits (20% of the total transmission) are considered overhead.
+This is not very efficient.

 With PCIe 3.0, the data is encoded using a much more efficient 128b/130b encoding system.
 The ratio of the overhead here is much lower.

-As such, through a better encoding algorithm, PCIe 3.0 can achieve a higher bandwidth without essentially doubling the transfer rate.
+As such, PCIe 3.0 can achieve a higher bandwidth through a better encoding algorithm without doubling the transfer rate.

-PCIe 2.0 supports a max transfer speed of 5.0 GT/s (Giga Transfers per second) whereas the PCIe 3.0 supports a max transfer speed of 8.0 Giga Transfers per second.
-Note that despite doubling the bandwidth across each PCIe lane, the actual transfer rate isn’t doubled (i.e it is not 10 GT/s).
-This is thanks to the better encoding which reduces transfer overheads.
+PCIe 2.0 supports a max transfer speed of 5.0 GT/s (Giga Transfers per second), whereas PCIe 3.0 supports a max transfer speed of 8.0 Giga Transfers per second.
+Note that despite doubling the bandwidth across each PCIe lane, the actual transfer rate isn’t doubled (i.e., it is not 10 GT/s).
+This is thanks to better encoding, which reduces transfer overheads.